What are PFas and how to remove them

 Ion Exchange (Anion Resin)

-THE PREFERRED APPROACH -This is a process that selectively removes contaminants from solution by effectively swapping out ions of similar electrical charges.
+-This is a process that selectively removes contaminants from solution by effectively swapping out ions of similar electrical charges.
 Ion Exchange targets specific substances for removal based on their ionic charges, while leaving innocuous minerals in solution.
 The unwanted ions are captured by the resin beads in the tank.
 This method is becoming increasingly more attractive as the resin tends to last longer than activated carbon before requiring change-out.
+THE PREFERRED APPROACH